Boutique Hotel Teatro

 A Country Winner for Luxury Adults Only Boutique Hotel, Boutique Hotel Teatro sits on Rua da Esperança in the heart of Angra do Heroísmo, the UNESCO-listed capital of Terceira Island.
 The property draws guests who want architectural character and adult-only calm in a city where 16th-century military urbanism still defines the streetscape.
 For the Azores, it occupies a distinctive position in a market where large resort formats have historically dominated.

 That physical context matters when assessing a boutique hotel here.
 In a city where the built fabric carries this much historical weight, a hospitality property either works with the architecture or against it.
 The better small hotels in Angra do Heroísmo operate in converted period buildings, where original stonework, high ceilings, and thick walls become features rather than constraints.
-Boutique Hotel Teatro, positioned on Rua da Esperança in the city centre, sits within that design tradition, where the envelope of an older building becomes the primary aesthetic argument for the stay.
+Boutique Hotel Teatro, positioned on Rua da Esperança in the city centre, sits within that design tradition, with 18 rooms and a 4-star rating.

 The Adults-Only Position in the Azores Market